 Most of the blueberries you see in grocery stores are from highbush blueberry plants (Vaccinium corymbosum).
-But these cultivated blueberries have a less common, delightful cousin – the wild or lowbush blueberry.
-Its small but very flavorful berries are almost candy-sweet, with an intense blueberry flavor.
+These cultivated blueberries have a less common, delightful cousin – the wild or lowbush blueberry.
+Its small but very flavorful berries are almost candy sweet, with an intense blueberry flavor.
 Although lowbush blueberries are typically found growing in the wild or on farms in a few U.S. states and Canadian provinces, it is also possible to grow them in a home garden.
-That is if you can provide the specialized growing conditions they need.
+That is, if you can provide the specialized growing conditions they need.

 What is a Lowbush Blueberry?